Improving Cooperative Game Theory-based Data Valuation via Data Utility Learning: Evaluation

-We show $\ell_\infty$ estimation errors in Figure \ref{fig:error-simulation}, and defer the results for $\ell_1$ and $\ell_2$ errors to supplementary materials.
-As we can see, with relatively small amount of sampled utilities (e.g., 200-300 for synthetic dataset and 500 for Iris dataset), data utility learning can significantly reduce the estimation errors for both the Shapley and Least core values.
+We test the performance of different SV/LC estimation heuristics on tiny datasets ($<15$ data points) so that it is computationally feasible to compute the \emph{exact} SV and LC, and we can directly calculate the estimation error.
+We randomly sample 15 data points from the famous Iris dataset \citep{pedregosa2011scikit}.
+A support-vector machine (SVM) classifier trained on the 15 data points achieves around 94\% test accuracy.
+After training the utility model, we obtain the estimated data utilities for all the subsets not sampled before ($\evalbudget = 2^{15} - \trainbudget$).
+We then estimate SV and LC using the exact calculation formula, with the hybrid of clean and noisy data utilities.
+We show $\ell_1$ estimation errors in Figure \ref{fig:error-simulation}, and defer the results for $\ell_2$ and $\ell_\infty$ errors to Appendix\footnote{It is easy to see that LC may not be unique.
+In the experiment, when we talk about the LC, we always refer to the vector $\psi$ that has the smallest $\ell_2$ norm, following the tie-breaking rule in \cite{yan2020ifyoulike}.
+It is difficult to directly use $(\eps, \delta)$-LC definition in Section \ref{sec:theory} to compare LC estimation as it has two error dimensions. }.
+As we can see, with a relatively small $\trainbudget$ (e.g., 500), data utility learning can significantly reduce the estimation errors for both SV and LC.
 Utility prediction per se may introduce additional computational costs; yet, these costs are often negligible compared to model retraining.
-Moreover, CGA-based Shapley estimation performs poorly, because there are high-order data interactions in data utility functions which CGA cannot successfully capture.
+Moreover, CGA-based SV performs poorly, because there are high-order data interactions in data utility functions which CGA cannot successfully capture, as discussed in Appendix \ref{appendix:CGA}.